Jean-OIKONOMOU/eCommerce_FLASK/README.md

 # What technologies does it use ?

 - Flask (which itself includes other tools such as Jinja)
+- SQLAlchemy for that sweet, sweet, database management and creation !
+- DBeaver for easy and blazingly fast queries.
 - Bootstrap for simplicity during the development process